A few weeks ago, I ran into an interesting bug in some production daemon code that was being caused by weird network behavior.

 ACK to nail up the connection, and then… nothing.

 The upshot for the server is that the finite number of connection slots in the daemon’s memory structures filled up over time with essentially dead connections from hosts like this one.
 The fix was easy — add a timer to each slot and eject clients that tarry for too long without sending us any real data.

 But that’s not the point of this post.

 The interesting part of the whole ordeal was reproducing the network issue post-incident, to ensure that my proposed fix to the daemon connection-handling logic would withstand hours of such misbehavior.

-The problem is we don't know exactly what happened.
-Graphs of per-process open file descriptor usage helped us to poinpoint when the daemon started leaking fds.
+The problem is we don’t know exactly what happened.
+Graphs of per-process open file descriptor usage helped us to pinpoint when the daemon started leaking file descriptors.
 We think we know why it happened.
 We know that a hypervisor / virtual switch upgrade was taking place around the same time as the ramp-up period.
 We also know that we had seemingly unrelated network outages in backbone connectivity to other data centers.

 Literally all we have to go on is the tcpdump we took while things were broken.
 The challenge was to introduce network outage in a controlled fashion, inside of our development infrastructure.

 iptables, which can do more than just keep out intruders.
 As a consummate inspector of packets, it can be used to emulate specific network problems, with a surprising degree of accuracy.

 For starters, here’s the shell script I start all iptables experimentation with: